-A registered shareholder who has given a proxy may revoke it by depositing an instrument in writing executed by the shareholder or by the shareholder's attorney authorized in writing, or by transmitting, by electronic means, a revocation signed by the shareholder or the shareholder's attorney authorized in writing, to or at the registered office of Urbana at any time up to and including the last business day preceding the day of the Meeting, or the reconvening of any adjournment or postponement thereof, at which the proxy is to be used, or with the Chairman of the Meeting on the day of the Meeting or the reconvening of any adjournment permitted by law.
+A registered shareholder who has given a proxy may revoke it by depositing a later dated written instrument of proxy executed by the shareholder or by the shareholder's attorney authorized in writing, or by transmitting, by electronic means, a revocation signed by the shareholder or the shareholder's attorney authorized in writing, to or at the registered office of Urbana at any time up to and including the last business day preceding the day of the Meeting, or the reconvening of any adjournment or postponement thereof, at which the proxy is to be used, or with the Chairman of the Meeting on the day and prior to the commencement of the Meeting or the reconvening of any adjournment or postponement thereof, or by any other manner permitted by law.
 The registered office of Urbana is located at 150 King Street West, Suite 1702, Toronto, Ontario, Canada, M5H 1J9.
 If you are a non-registered shareholder, please contact your nominee or intermediary for instructions on how to revoke your voting instructions.

-Voting Shares and Principal Holders of Voting Shares
+Voting Shares and Principal Holder of Voting Shares

-Urbana has fixed April 18, 2022, as the record date for shareholders entitled to receive notice of the Meeting (the "Record Date").
+Urbana has fixed April 28, 2025, as the record date for shareholders entitled to receive the Notice (the "Record Date").
 As at the Record Date, Urbana had authorized capital consisting of an unlimited number of Common Shares, an unlimited number of Class A Shares and an unlimited number of preferred shares.
-As at the Record Date, Urbana had outstanding 10,000,000 Common Shares, 32,409,100 Class A Shares and no preferred shares.
+As at the Record Date, Urbana had outstanding 10,000,000 Common Shares, 31,395,100 Class A Shares and no preferred shares.
 At the Meeting, holders of Common Shares are entitled to one vote in respect of each Common Share held.

-To the best knowledge of the directors and officers of Urbana, as at the Record Date, two shareholders of Urbana beneficially own or exercise control or direction over more than 10% of the Common Shares.
-Thomas

-S. Caldwell beneficially owns or directly or indirectly exercises control or direction over 4,791,361 Common Shares, representing approximately 47.9% of the outstanding Common Shares.
-Brendan T. N. Caldwell beneficially owns or directly or indirectly exercises control or direction over 1,075,233 Common Shares, representing approximately 10.8% of the outstanding Common Shares.
+To the best knowledge of the directors and officers of Urbana, as at the Record Date, one shareholder of Urbana beneficially owns or exercises control or direction over more than 10% of the Common Shares.
+In particular, Thomas S. Caldwell beneficially owns or directly or indirectly exercises control or direction over 4,791,361 Common Shares, representing approximately 47.9% of the outstanding Common Shares.